AFC Wimbledon is a club collectively created, owned and run by its fans.

 AFC Wimbledon will support any banning orders applied by the Police/Courts or other football clubs and may request a fan or visitor to complete an anti-social behavior agreement, if appropriate.

-We also have an online store accessible through the official website.
+We also have an online store which is accessible through the official website.

-The launch date of new kit to be sold in the club shop will be advertised in the shop, on the official website, on social media and in the matchday programme.
-Shop staff will personally inform customers of the launch date, especially when it is imminent.
+The club changes its home kit every year, and the away and third kits every two years.
+The launch date of a new kit will be advertised in the shop, on the official website, on social media and in the matchday programme.

 Any customer who is unhappy with any item purchased from the club shop can return that item and will receive a full refund on production of a receipt, provided the item is returned within 28 days of purchase.
 In accordance with our legal obligations, we offer refunds on items of clothing only if they are returned unsoiled.